 |World's 'first war' was in Sudan 13,400 years ago

-A new study has led archaeologists to believe that the world's first war was in Sudan.
-Researchers from France and the UK have re-examined 61 human skeletons from a site at Jebel Sahaba in the Nile Valley in Northern Sudan.
-The skeletons are 13,400 years old and were uncovered in the 1960s.
-For decades, scientists believed the millennia-old humans were killed in a one-off massacre.
-New research on injuries sustained by the early humans revealed that they were killed during a longer war that took place over several years.
-The skeletons are now regarded as evidence of the earliest example of organized warfare between humans.
-Furthermore, the war was probably triggered by climate change.
+Archaeologists believe the world's first war was in Sudan.
+They examined 61 skeletons that are 13,400 years old.
+They were initially discovered in the 1960s.
+For decades, scientists believed they were killed in a massacre.
+New research has revealed they were killed during a years-long war.
+The skeletons are now regarded as evidence of the earliest organized warfare.
+Scientists said the war was probably because of climate change.